The Mathematics of Design – Fibonacci, Fractals & Polyhedra

 If you’ve ever visited a website or looked at a work of art that just seemed off to you, and was troubling to look at, there is a good chance that the artist or designer failed in one of these areas.

-It is one thing when this is done by design, for example, painting something that lacks symmetry for effect.
+It is one thing when this is done by the mathematics of design, for example, painting something that lacks symmetry for effect.

 Unfortunately, when it is simply the result of poor execution, it becomes problematic.

-Hopefully, some of the information here will help designers to incorporate mathematical principles into their work in more ways.
+Hopefully, some of the information here will help designers to incorporate the mathematics of design principles into their work in more ways.

 The results will likely be more aesthetically pleasing as well as being easier to use.